microsoft/WhatTheHack/043-SQLModernization/Student/Challenge04.md

 ## Description

 AdventureWorks would like to encrypt their database using transparent data encryption (TDE).
 TDE encrypts the data at rest which assists in mitigating offline malicious activity, preventing a backup from being restored, transaction logs being copied, etc. TDE is transparent to the application.
+TDE should be configured with a custom 2048-bit key stored in Azure Key Vault, with a 1 year expiration date.

-AdventureWorks would also like to have a vulnerability assessment done on the database, both immediately and on an on-going basis with the results sent as emails  and have Advanced Threat Protection enabled to notify in the event of security events like SQL injection or data exfiltration.
+AdventureWorks would also like to have a vulnerability assessment done on the database, both immediately and on an on-going basis with the results sent as emails; Advanced Threat Protection should be enabled to notify in the event of security events like SQL injection or data exfiltration.

 An important step in monitoring and securing a database is classifying and labelling the database.
 Just like taking inventory of goods, this step servers as the baseline for auditing and additional security steps.
 Using the Data Discovery and Classification tools, classify the database with appropriate types and sensitivities.
 At a minimum, any personal information should be classified as Personal or Contact Info, any login or password related columns as Credentials, and so on.